 AIDEA does not directly loan money.
 Proceeds of the bonds or authority funds are used to purchase up to 90 percent of an eligible loan from financial institutions.
 The Tax-Exempt Loan Participation Program combines the previous Economic Development and Consolidated Bond Programs that were separate and which financed participations under and over \$1,000,000, respectively.
-As of June 30, 2008, AIDEA had issued \$292,920,000 of Tax-Exempt Bonds (excluding refunding bonds) to fund loan participation purchases, of which none were outstanding as of June 30, 2008.
+No Tax-Exempt Bonds that funded loan participation purchases are outstanding.